Applicants may apply directly or may have a third party submit application materials on their behalf. The required

 Fax: (USA) +1-212-205-6425

-Applications are accepted at any time throughout the year.
-Qualified applications will be reviewed by the IIE-SRF Selection Committee on a quarterly basis.
-For consideration in winter 2017, application materials must be submitted by Monday, January 9, 2017.
-Emergency applications may be considered out of cycle on a case-by-case basis.
+Applications are accepted at any time throughout the year, and qualified applications will be reviewed by the IIE-SRF Selection Committee on a quarterly basis.

 During the application process, IIE-SRF conducts a thorough review of the scholar’s application materials and may contact the applicant’s referees as well as other sources, such as independent experts on the country of origin or the particulars of the reported threat.
 Please note that the IIE-SRF application process may include requests for additional information regarding both the scholar’s academic background and personal situation.